Read the notice in PDF format

 You may request access to the personal data we process and information about where it comes from and what we use it for.
 You can obtain information about the period for which we store your data and about who receives data about you, to the extent that we disclose data in Finland and abroad.
 Your right of access may, however, be restricted by legislation, protection of other persons’ privacy and consideration for our business and practices.
 Access to video surveillance may be restricted due to the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to employees.
 Our know-how, business secrets as well as internal assessments and material may also be exempt from the right of access.

-Under the “Profile” section of the Danske Mobile Banking app, you can get an overview of the personal data you have given us.
-You will find your contact details and information you have given us about your household, income, debt and so on.
+Under the “Profile” section of the Danske Mobile Banking app, you can get an overview of certain data we are processing about you.
+You will for example find your contact details and information you have given us about your household, income and debt.
 You can update the information if changes have occurred in your life.

 You can obtain information on how an automated decision was made and the effects of the decision, you can express your point of view, you can object to the decision, and you can request a manual review of any automated decision.